dmb23/notes/MacM1/python_env.md

 1. if not already done: tell conda to include pip packages in its requirements resolution
     - `conda config --set pip_interop_enabled True`
 1. lastly, install missing packages via conda
-    - `conda install pandas jupyter matplotlib cmocean scipy scikit-learn`
+    - `conda install pandas jupyter matplotlib cmocean seaborn scipy scikit-learn black isort`

 This sequence allowed me to have everything running in the end.
 I did not yet test extensively, let's hope it works...
 Also: so far I don't see a clean way of automating this.